jhona22baz/Calendar_and_PdfCount/README.md

-Code made in my social service that resolve some problems.
+**Code made in my social service that solve some problems.
 *how many pages has a pdf
-*and how to send and change an appointment event in outlook
+*how to send and change an appointment event in outlook